 Today’s Post by Joe & Mary Farace

-If you’ve read my First Look at Panasonic’s Lumix GX8, you know I’m not a fan of its size, weight or ergonomics but that feeling is not universally shared at the Farace household.
-Recently Mary drove her new car (look for post about that soon) to the most recent Cars & Coffee at the Vehicle Vault and she made some photographs with the Lumix GX8.
+From the original post: If you’ve read my First Look at the Lumix GX8 on the old mirrorless camera blog, you know I’m not a fan of its size, weight or ergonomics but that feeling is not universally shared in the Farace household.
+Mary drove her VW Beetle convertible to Cars & Coffee at the Vehicle Vault and she made some photographs with the Lumix GX8.

 In short, while Mary and I may disagree on what we liked about the Lumix GX8—she loves all of it, me, not as much—we both agreed on the impressive image quality and the simple fact that the GX8 is a great companion when attending car shows.

-We’re both looking forward to seeing you at the next Cars & Coffee.
+We’re both looking forward to seeing you at the next Cars & Coffee in February and hope to have some prizes to distribute.